-Complainant is encouraged to contact directly the Alleged Company for dialogue and clarification prior to filing a complaint to IPMG Ethical Practices Sub Committee.
+Complainant is encouraged to directly contact the Alleged Company for dialogue and clarification prior to filing a complaint to IPMG Ethics & Compliance Task Force.

 The dialogue between the Complainant and the Alleged Company shall be done in good faith to consider each other's position and concerns with due consideration of applicable laws and the Code.
-IPMG Marketing Practice Sub Committee can act as mediator/facilitator should the companies' desire.
+IPMG Ethics & Compliance Task Force can act as mediator/facilitator should the companies' desire.